-An individual may apply for RCA at any time by submitting a signed paper registration form.
+An individual may apply for RCA at any time by submitting a signed Wisconsin Works (W-2) and Related Programs Registration (14880).

 Typically the refugee's Volag assists in submitting this form.
-The RCA application process officially begins on the date the applicant or authorized representative gives the agency a signed version of the paper registration form.
+The RCA application process officially begins on the date the applicant or authorized representative gives the agency a signed version of the Wisconsin Works (W-2) and Related Programs Registration (14880).